One more death recorded in Torridge | tavistock-today.co.uk

-One more death recorded in TorridgeThere was one more coronavirus death recorded over the last five days in Torridge as the UK's public health body moves to weekly reporting of data around the virus.
+One more death recorded in TorridgeThere was one more coronavirus death recorded over the last week in Torridge.

 Subscribe newsletter

-There was one more coronavirus death recorded over the last five days in Torridge as the UK's public health body moves to weekly reporting of data around the virus.
+There was one more coronavirus death recorded over the last week in Torridge.

-A total of 131 people had died in the area when the UK coronavirus daily dashboard was updated on July 6 (Wednesday) – up from 130 on Friday.
+A total of 132 people had died in the area when the UK coronavirus daily dashboard was updated on July 13 (Wednesday) – up from 131 a week previously.

 The UK Health Security Agency is now reporting the latest coronavirus statistics weekly – in line with typical schedules for other respiratory infections as a part of the Government's Living with Covid strategy.